simsheo/cryptoTokenPriceComparator/README.md

 **Project Structure**

-       1. great_expectations: Contains code for Solution-B, utilizing Great Expectations.
-       2. api: get prices from DIA and coingecko using API endpoints.
+       1. a) api: get prices from DIA and coingecko using API endpoints.
               #API aren't always available to get price, so wanted to demonstrate how graphql and scraping could be used too
-              api/graphql: get price from DIA using graphql. api/price_scraper:get price from coinmarketcap using data scraping.
+              a.i)  api/graphql: get price from DIA using graphql. a.ii) api/price_scraper:get price from coinmarketcap using data scraping.
-       3.config: Stores configuration files for URLs and token addresses.
+          b) config: Stores configuration files for URLs and token addresses.
-       4.utils: Contains code for email, Slack integration, and price comparison.
+          c) utils: Contains code for email, Slack integration, and price comparison.
-       5.github workflows: Configuration files for GitHub Actions.
+          d) github workflows: Configuration files for GitHub Actions.
+       2. great_expectations: Contains code for Solution-B, utilizing Great Expectations.

 **Running the Project**